tursics/rock-paper-scissors/README.md

 The game is designed in modules and has extendable basic functionality.
 Some improvements are done yet, others are still written down.

-- The number of players is limited to be exactly 2.
+- The number of players is limited to 2 to 4.
 But the business layer and the game logic supports a minimum of 2 players without a maximum number.

 - The player object is extendable.
 Currently only a computer 'AI' with random choices and a human local player is implemented.
 But you can write own versions.
   - Add a computer player that act like a human (there are some studies of human psychology playing this game)